boarfish55/potatofs/README.md

 TODO
 ====

+* fsck is too slow, too many cleam/unclaim.
+Try to batch operations on a single slab together
+* Wrap the uuid_unparse() in conditionals to avoid running that when not in debug mode.
 * Make the workers and timeouts configurable in the config file
 * Add a test for unlink on large file; resulting slabs should be truncated.
 * Add validation in config_read, right now even if we point it at a dir it just silently works.
 * In low-space conditions, run flush/purge more often to free up space.
-The problem is that is also clogs up the workers.
+The problem is that it also clogs up the workers.
 Maybe we need an separate control socket that's used by non-workers.
 Would also solve the potatoctl claim vs. fs deadlock.
 * Don't put backend get/put args on the command line, for security reasons.
   Pass to stdin in JSON instead (one line).
 Add warning in backend cp/scp about the fact that those leak the slab names in the ps output and it's better to use something other than shell scripts.
-* Add a "rm" handler in backend scritps, though mention this will only be used by fsck, therefore is optional.
+* Add a "rm" handler in backend scripts, though mention this will only be used by fsck, therefore is optional.
 * Add a "wide" option to top
 * Doublecheck that atime is working as intended, add a test